Fowthy/studionest/docs/rabbitmq-connection.md

 ## Introduction

-This document provides an overview of the RabbitMQ connection setup and the usage of fanout exchanges in our project.
-The primary purpose of RabbitMQ is to facilitate communication between the Room Manager service and the Booking service, allowing for efficient coordination of CRUD operations on rooms across different MongoDB database instances.
+This document provides an overview of the RabbitMQ connection setup and the usage of fanout exchanges in the project.
+The primary purpose of RabbitMQ is to create a communication between the microservices, allowing for efficient coordination of CRUD operations on rooms across different MongoDB database instances.

 ## RabbitMQ Connection

-We have established a connection between the Room Manager service and the Booking service using RabbitMQ, which acts as a reliable message broker.
-This connection enables seamless communication between the two services, ensuring that room-related operations are synchronized across the system.
+I have established a connection between the Room Manager service and the Booking service using RabbitMQ, which acts as a reliable message broker.
+This connection enables communication between the two services, ensuring that room-related operations are synchronized across the system.

 ## Fanout Exchanges

-To implement the communication mechanism, we utilize fanout exchanges in RabbitMQ.
+To implement the communication mechanism, I utilize fanout exchanges in RabbitMQ.
 Fanout exchanges are designed to broadcast messages to all bound queues without any routing or filtering logic.
-In our project, we have the following fanout exchanges:
+In the project, I have the following fanout exchanges:

 ### 1. Room_Create Exchange